 How to Set Up Chrome Browser in Kiosk Mode on Android Devices

-And this is when the IT administrators have to strike the right balance between equipping mobile devices with apps, and ensuring that the devices are exclusively used for work and nothing else.
-Android Kiosk Mode allows admins to set google chrome in kiosk mode easily.
+And this is when IT administrators have to strike the right balance between equipping mobile devices with apps and ensuring that the devices are exclusively used for work and nothing else.
+Android Kiosk Mode allows admins to set Google Chrome in kiosk mode easily.

 Google Chrome Browser – the Most Popular Across All Devices

-Setting Chrome browser in kiosk mode is hence one of the most efficient ways to enable seamless browsing in these use cases:
+Setting up Android Chrome browser kiosk mode is hence one of the most efficient ways to enable seamless browsing in these use cases:

 • Devices deployed as public interaction in waiting areas like airports, guest visitor waiting areas, and hotel function lounges